la2050/archive/_projects/2016/mindset-reset-shifting-school-culture-coaching-educators-in-mindful-instruction-and-practice.md

   issues unique to each site.
 Ongoing learning and development is facilitated by a PLN to shift education towards a more mindful LA.
 project_impact: '["Student education pipeline"]'
+project_proposal_impact:
+  - Student education pipeline
+project_proposal_description: >-
+  A 10 month Pilot of coaching services in 3 LA schools to connect educators with effective instruction, mindful learning, and a more dynamic school culture based on existing vision.
+Schools start where they are in implementation of best practice and mindful learning and collaborate with Pedagogics to refine strategies and explore tools that address challenges and issues unique to each site.
+Ongoing learning and development is facilitated by a PLN to shift education towards a more mindful LA.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   “Are we preparing kids minds for a life of tests or the test of life?”
 Arthur
   L. Costa